avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/readme.md

-# Avnet IoTConnect Imagimob Deepcraft AI Use-Case Examples
+# Avnet /IOTCONNECT Imagimob Deepcraft AI Use-Case Examples

-This directory contains example dashboards and supporting files for three distinct AI demonstrations using Imagimob Edge AI integrated with Avnet IoTConnect.
-Each subdirectory includes the specific dashboard JSON file for import into IoTConnect, images illustrating the respective dashboards, and detailed instructions for using each example.
+This directory contains example dashboards and supporting files for three distinct AI demonstrations using Imagimob Edge AI integrated with Avnet /IOTCONNECT.
+Each subdirectory includes the specific dashboard JSON file for import into /IOTCONNECT, images illustrating the respective dashboards, and detailed instructions for using each example.

 ## Getting Started
 Before using these example dashboards, you must:

 1. Complete the onboarding process outlined in the [Quickstart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md).
-2. Import the relevant dashboard (`dashboard.json`) into your IoTConnect environment from the respective example folder.
+2. Import the relevant dashboard (`dashboard.json`) into your /IOTCONNECT environment from the respective example folder.
 3. Follow any additional setup or operational instructions provided in each subdirectory's `README.md`.

 Ensure all prerequisites from the Quickstart Guide are met before proceeding with dashboard imports.